nicholaswmin/dyno/README.md

 #### `task threads`

-a process running in a separate, isolated thread.
-Each has a copy of the benchmarked code.
+a process running in a separate, isolated thread, each having a copy of the benchmarked code.

-Receives `cycle` commands from the primary, executes it's code and reports back the `cycle` duration.
+Receives `cycle` commands from the primary, executes it's code and records its timings.

 #### `cycle`

-A command that tells a thread to execute it's code & report it's duration.
+A command that signals a `task thread` to execute it's code.
+Issued by the `primary`.

-#### `cycle per second`
+#### `cycle rate`

 The rate at which the primary sends `cycle` commands to the `task threads`